 Louisa Ghevaert provided expert evidence on surrogacy, donor conception and fertility law in this case and comments:

 “This legal ruling is an important watershed in the development of medical negligence, fertility and surrogacy law in the UK.
-It enables a ‘surrogacy’ head of claim in cases where a person’s fertility and ability to conceive a child has been lost or impaired through medical negligence, including claims for overseas commercial surrogacy in appropriate cases.
+It enables a ‘fertility’ head of claim in cases where a person’s fertility and ability to conceive a child has been lost or impaired through medical negligence, including claims for overseas commercial surrogacy and donor conception in appropriate cases.
 It marks a real step forward in recognising the value and importance of individual fertility and surrogacy.
 However, there is still more that needs to be done to preserve and protect people’s fertility and their ability to have children”.

 The Defendant admitted failing to detect signs of cancer from smear tests in 2008 and 2012 and biopsies in 2012 and 2013.
 As a result, the Claimant developed invasive cancer of the cervix which required chemo-radiotherapy treatment that rendered her infertile and caused severe radiation damage to her bladder, bowel and vagina.